SAVE NOW

 Simply put, HO scale is better for smaller spaces, while O scale is a larger commitment and requires more space.

-Many veteran hobbyists suggest a 4’x8’ central layout or an 8’x10’ wraparound setup, at minimum, for HO scale builds.
+Many vetchristmas layouteran hobbyists suggest a 4’x8’ central layout or an 8’x10’ wraparound setup, at minimum, for HO scale builds.
 O scale models require considerably more investment in order to take advantage of a track and proper build, although if you have limited space you can still create beautiful designs such as this Christmas tree centerpiece.

 However, garden railroading is an increasingly popular subset of the hobby for people who prefer to construct their model train builds outdoors.
 If you have access to an outdoor setting for your trains, the larger models and the existing structures and plants of a garden or even a wooded area can make for a satisfying, interactive build.